nodejs/nodejs.org/TRANSLATION.md

 ### Sections that are not translated

-- **Learn**: The learn section is not translated because it contains technical terms that are hard to translate.
-Plus, we don't have the ability to trust the quality of the translations.
+- **Learn**: Per TSC consensus, the learn section is not translated.
+It contains technical terms that are hard to translate.
+Maintainers do not have the ability or bandwidth to ensure quality.
 It's better to have the content in English than to have bad translations.
-If you want to have more information read [this message](https://github.com/nodejs/nodejs.org/issues/6429#issuecomment-2558265376) that summarizes whole reasons.
+If you want to have more information read [this message](https://github.com/nodejs/nodejs.org/issues/6429#issuecomment-2558265376) that further explains.
 - **Blog**: The blog is not translated because it's not useful to translate blog posts.
 Most of the blog posts are release notes, and it's not useful to translate them.
 - **Docs**: The API docs are too expansive, and versioned, to be translated.